ceramicnetwork/.github/OVERVIEW.md

 ## Introduction

-Ceramic's mission is to create a web without silos.

-[**Ceramic**](http://ceramic.network) is a permissionless protocol for creating tamper-proof, updatable documents.
-Ceramic's public infrastructure provides a verifiable source of truth for building consensus around important documents, enabling participants to trustlessly share information and efficiently coordinate in a platform-agnostic way.
-Ceramic documents support many novel use cases, but are ideal for creating self-sovereign identities and enabling ecosystems of interoperable data sources and composable web services that allow users to have more agency and developers to build more open, composable apps.

-By migrating information from isolated backend servers into the shared public commons governed by digital signatures and consensus, Ceramic solves a range of concerns native to centralized information silos including data authorship, ownership, format, availability, access, integrity, security, privacy, and state.
-As a result, the Ceramic network provides the infrastructure needed to enable a trusted internet ecosystem that is boundlessly transparent, collaborative, interoperable, and user-centric.
+[**Ceramic**](http://ceramic.network) is a permissionless protocol for creating and accessing tamper-proof, updatable documents.
+Ceramic's public infrastructure provides a verifiable source of truth for building consensus around important information.
+By migrating information from isolated servers into the public commons governed by digital signatures and consensus, Ceramic solves a range of concerns native to centralized information silos.

-Ceramic documents are signed, append-only objects stored in [IPFS](https://github.com/ipfs/ipfs), encoded using [IPLD](https://github.com/ipld/ipld), and anchored in one or more blockchains.
-Documents are flexible and can be modeled to represent any kind of information, however they seem ideal for storing information which is: 1) relied upon by many different parties; 2) requires elevated trust, auditability, and resilience; 3) requires cross-platform interoperability; and 4) is infrequently updated.
-In this view, the Ceramic network is well-suited for storing platform-agnostic decentralized identifiers and additional data about those identifiers:
+Ceramic documents are flexible and can be modeled to represent any kind of information.
+However, they are especially appropriate for representing information which is relied upon by many parties, requires universal resolution and interoperability, and demands guaranteed trust, auditability and resilience.
+For these reasons, the Ceramic network is well-suited as a permissionless, platform-agnostic registry for decentralized identifiers (DIDs), additional (meta)data about those identifiers, and the policies that define how these identifiers interact with one another.

-- Decentralized identifiers (DIDs for users, organizations, apps, services, and devices);
+DIDs are abstract, key-agnostic interfaces used to identify unique participants, interoperably sign and encrypt information, authorize authentication to services, and store mappings to additional resources.
+While Ceramic DIDs are required to create and/or transact with documents on the Ceramic network, they can also be used for interacting with arbitrary off-chain services and data.
+Since Ceramic DIDs are actually documents on the Ceramic network and their signatures (actions) can always be resolved without any centralized service, they unlock identity-centric routing, interoperability, and data portability between *all platforms and services across the web.*

+Since Ceramic DIDs can represent any abstract entity (i.e users, organizations, applications, services, devices), the types of documents that they may want to create about themselves (or others) can vary widely depending on the particular use case.
+Here are some common examples of how Ceramic documents might be used:

-- Context for identifiers (descriptors, metadata, routing information);
+- Context for DIDs (descriptors, metadata, routing information);
-- Statements about identifiers (verifiable claims, data schema definitions);
+- Statements about DIDs (verifiable claims, data schema definitions);
-- Relationships between identifiers (account links, data mappings, service mappings);
+- Relationships between DIDs (account links, data mappings, service mappings);
-- Policies by identifiers (service policies, privacy policies, access policies, payment policies, permissions); and
+- Policies by DIDs (service policies, privacy policies, access policies, payment policies, permissions); and
-- Agreements between identifiers (service agreements).
+- Agreements between DIDs (service agreements).

-While Ceramic documents may act as standalone objects, they can also be combined to enable more abstract use cases that demonstrate the potential of user-centric interoperability and the power of unbundling user identities, data, and services from applications.
+Although Ceramic documents may act as standalone objects, multiple documents can be combined to enable more abstract use cases that demonstrate the potential of identity-centric interoperability and the power of unbundling identities, data, and services from application servers.
 By simply combining a few of the documents above, Ceramic can enable:

 - Portable, self-sovereign identity (SSI) systems;
-- Ecosystems of interoperable, composable data sources and web services;
+- Ecosystems of interoperable data sources and composoable web services;
 - User-managed access control to shared data sources and services; and
 - Permissionless pay-as-you-go web services.

+As a result, the Ceramic network provides the trusted infrastructure required to enable a more connected, interoperable internet ecosystem that is boundlessly transparent, composable, and collaborative.

 ## **Background**